bbauska/JS-Basics-Unlock/README.md

 <h3 id="">12.3.4 Monitoring and Updating Your Live Application</h3>

-Once your application is live, it\'s vital to keep it running smoothly.
+Once your application is live, it&#39;s vital to keep it running smoothly.

 -   Use Monitoring Tools: Services like Google Analytics, Sentry, and LogRocket can help you monitor usage patterns and catch errors.

--   Regular Updates: Keep your application\'s dependencies updated to minimize security risks.
+-   Regular Updates: Keep your application&#39;s dependencies updated to minimize security risks.

 -   Feedback Loop: Implement a way to gather user feedback.
 Continuous